• Skip to primary navigation

 A few small tweaks can take this salad from good to great:

-• Use freshly squeezed lime juice-it makes a big difference in taste.
+• Use freshly squeezed lime juice-it makes a big difference in taste, about 2 tablespoons for a standard batch.

-• Don't overcook the pasta or it'll get mushy when dressed.
+• Don't overcook the pasta or it'll get mushy when dressed-cook to al dente (about 9 minutes) for the best texture.

-• Char the corn well to get that true street corn flavor.
+• Char the corn well (aim for dark brown char rather than fully blackened) to get that true street corn flavor.

 • Let it rest for at least 15 minutes in the fridge before serving for better flavor development.